Overview of Federal Taxes

 The federal personal income tax that is administered by the Internal Revenue Service (IRS) is the largest source of revenue for the U.S. federal government.
 Nearly all working Americans are required to file a tax return with the IRS each year and most pay taxes throughout the year in the form of payroll taxes that are withheld from their paychecks.

 Income taxes in the U.S. are calculated based on tax rates that range from 10% to 39.6%.
+(President Trump and Republicans in Congress have proposed lowering the highest tax rate to 37%, along with other changes in a major plan for tax reform.)
 Taxpayers can lower their tax burden and the amount of taxes they owe by claiming exemptions, deductions and credits.
 Below, we’ll take a closer look at the most important IRS tax rules to help you understand how your taxes are calculated.

 Calculating Income Tax Rate